chuey619/smashTracker/README.md

 # how to use
-login in or sign up then start adding matches you will be able to see your match history for each character and also against other users of the app
+login in or sign up then start adding matches add a match by selecting your character, your opponent, their character, and who won you will be able to see your match history for each character and also against other users of the app

 # user stories